Nike Tennis Tournament Training Camp at Amherst College

-- Instruction, coaching & training from Professionals, National Championship Coaches, College Players, and Skilled teachers.
+- Instruction from Tennis Pros, National Championship Coaches, College Players, and Skilled teachers

-- 5-6 hours of daily instruction, match play, fitness training with a maximum 5:1 student/teacher ratio... (much of tennis has even lower ratio)
+- 5-6 hours of daily training, match play, fitness training with low student/teacher ratio

 - Competitive Singles and doubles tournament each week

-In his 26th year as a Nike Tennis Camp Director, Mike Gardner brings years of experience and dedication to junior tennis development.Read Full Bio
+In his 28th year as a Nike Tennis Camp Director, Mike Gardner brings years of experience and dedication to junior tennis development.View Mike Gardner's Bio & Tennis Tips ⟩

 USPTA Level 1 Certified, Coach Gardner’s experience includes:

 • 2012 and 2013 Massachusetts Division 1 State Championship Coach.